sparkflows/sparkflows-docs/docs/tutorials/reading-writing/dataset-reading-parquet.rst

 Datasets
 --------

-The existing datasets are displayed on the DataSets page of specific application.
+The existing datasets are displayed on the Datasets page of specific application.

 .. figure:: ../../_assets/tutorials/dataset/DatasetsDetails.png
    :alt: Dataset